 Roll Back Driver

-If you notice the problem started after the recent driver update there is an option to undo the change that probably fix the internet disconnect issue on windows 10.
+If you notice the problem started after the recent driver update there is an option to undo the change that probably fixes the internet disconnect issue on Windows 10.

 Again open the device manager using devmgmt.msc

 - Locate and expand Network adapters and double-click on the installed Ethernet / WiFi Adapter Driver.

 - Move To the driver tab you will get the option Rollback driver, click on it.